Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor ⬅️ Notice how peculiar this lad is.

 It refers to the birds... of prey.
 I am truly amazed by their visions (sights), thus I use the term to honour their traits.

-Originally, "raptor" comes from Latin raptor, meaning "plunderer" or "thief", from rapere, "to seize or grab".
-It was used historically to refer to any flying, feathered assassin with talons: eagles, hawks, owls, falcons, etc.
+"Raptor" comes from Latin raptor, meaning "plunderer" or "thief", from rapere, "to seize or grab".
+It refers to any flying, feathered assassin with talons: eagles, hawks, owls, falcons, etc. ⬅️ I'm referring to Carl Linnaeus' taxonomy (18th century).
+Before 18th century, if someone called you a raptor, they meant you were a thief or a brigand.
+Hm. 🤔 Why not? — Wootootoo!

 Monkey